About me

 The conditions we live in - ecological, political, social, technological, economic and more - are founded on and sustained by various forms of oppression that work at multiple scales of space and time.

-Thinkers, movement leaders, artists and world-makers in globally-marginalized communities have long identified global structures of power, coercion and elimination as direct threats to co-existence and thriving on earth.
-Currently, global structures of oppression produce harms that range from the unequal effects of climate change and pandemics to environmental policies that rely on extraction and land grabbing, to the planning of futures that involve eugenics and new forms of colonization.
+Thinkers, movement leaders, artists and world-makers in globally-marginalized communities have long identified global structures as direct threats to co-existence and thriving on earth.
+These structures produce harms that range from the unequal effects of climate change and pandemics to environmental policies that rely on extraction and land grabbing, to the planning of futures premised on eugenics and new forms of colonization.

 For me, working in an anti-oppressive way means striving to: